AI-Powered FINRA 2111 Suitability Assessment: From Natural Language to Audit-Ready Documentation

 Note: Platform remains responsible for supervision of advisor determinations.

-VelocityIQ provides decision-support tools.
-Advisors make suitability determinations.
+Legal Notice: VelocityIQ provides analysis tools and frameworks.
+Advisors review system output, apply professional judgment, and make all suitability determinations.
 Advisors are solely responsible for recommendations.
+Platforms maintain all supervisory responsibilities.